retiredreplicant/milkvr-mvrl-maker/README.md

 Note that the video type line of the generated file will contain more than just the required video type string `_3dph`, but, at present, MilkVR still finds the video type information in this case and plays the video correctly.

+Avoid using spaces in filenames, at least when using nginx.

 ##Runtime Arguments
 The mvrl-maker.exe tool has several options built into it.
 You have to run the tool using the command line if you want to use any of the options below.